f5devcentral/ansible-role-bigip_onboard/README.md

 # bigip-onbording
-Ansible role to automate onboarding configuration on a BIG-IP
+Ansible role to automate onboarding configuration on a BIG-IP.
+The role will configure the following
+* BIG-IP hostname
+* BIG-IP SSH Banner text
+* NTP servers
+* DNS servers
+* Provision the modules (ASM/AFM etc) on the BIG-IP
+* Configure VLAN's and Self-IPs

 ## Requirements
 * This role requires Ansible 2.4